 Peace Democrat – A member of the Democratic Party who supported a ceasefire in the Civil War and a negotiated settlement with the Confederacy.
 The negative term “Copperhead” (after the poisonous snake) was applied to both Peace Democrats and Confederate sympathizers in the North, even though the two groups were usually distinct.

-Personal Liberty Laws – Drafted in direct response to the Fugitive Slave Acts of 1793 and of 1850, several states including Connecticut, Massachusetts, Michigan, Maine, New Hampshire, Ohio, Wisconsin, Vermont, and others, implemented these laws in an attempt to make the legal system more fair for all people and to ensure the safety of freedmen and escaped slaves.
+Personal Liberty Laws – Drafted in direct response to the Fugitive Slave Acts of 1793 and 1850, several states, including Connecticut, Massachusetts, Michigan, Maine, New Hampshire, Ohio, Wisconsin, Vermont, and others, implemented these laws in an attempt to make the legal system fairer for all people and to ensure the safety of freedmen and escaped slaves.

 Radical Republican – A member of the Republican Party who supported Reconstruction policies that were more comprehensive and punitive than those advocated by moderate or conservative politicians.
 Some radicals, for example, argued that the former Confederacy should be treated as conquered territory for which Congress would dictate terms for Reconstruction, such as the confiscation of Confederate property, disfranchisement of former Confederates, and voting rights for black men.
 Congressional Reconstruction was a compromise between radical and moderate Republicans.

 Reconstruction – The policies related to incorporating the former Confederate states back into full and equal participation in the federal union of the United States.

 Redemption – Referred to those enslaved African Americans who were purchased by others to free them.
 The idea is that the people were “redeemed” from slavery.
 Some freedom seekers did not want their freedom, a God-given right, if it had to be bought.
 They preferred to risk recapture.